girlscript/winter-of-contributing/JavaScript/Topics/Async_Await/README.md

 1. Async functions return a promise.

 2. Async functions use an implicit Promise to return results.
-Even if you donít return a promise explicitly, the async function makes sure that your code is passed through a promise.
+Even if you don‚Äôt return a promise explicitly, the async function makes sure that your code is passed through a promise.

 3. Await blocks the code execution within the async function, of which it (await statement) is a part.